Polymorphism (biology): Genetic polymorphism

 The definition has three parts: a) sympatry: one interbreeding population; b) discrete forms; and c) not maintained just by mutation.

 In simple words, the term polymorphism was originally used to describe variations in shape and form that distinguish normal individuals within a species from each other.
-Presently, geneticists use the term genetic polymorphism to describe the inter-individual, functionally silent differences in DNA sequence that make each human genome unique.
+Presently, geneticists use the term genetic polymorphism to describe the functionally silent differences in DNA sequence between individuals that make each human genome unique.

 Genetic polymorphism is actively and steadily maintained in populations by natural selection, in contrast to transient polymorphisms where a form is progressively replaced by another.
 By definition, genetic polymorphism relates to a balance or equilibrium between morphs.
 The mechanisms that conserve it are types of balancing selection.